 Titus Chalks Premier-League-Kolumne (35)

 Fernando Torres' Katharsis Der 50-Millionen-Pfund-Mann kann es also doch noch: Nach 732 Minuten erzielte Fernando Torres am Samstag sein erstes Tor für den FC Chelsea.
-Titus Chalk über einen stürmischen Jubel und eine seelische Reinigung. imago
+Titus Chalk über einen stürmischen Jubel und eine seelische Reinigung. imago images

 On Saturday, on William Shakespeare’s birthday, there was drama galore at Stamford Bridge, including a tempest worthy of the Bard.
 The first act of Chelsea’s match against West Ham though, was the reprisal of the John Terry-Wayne Bridge feud, which saw the two former team-mates ignore each other at the start of the game and refuse to shake hands.
 It proved to be only a minor comic aside.